-evening meal, supper midday meal, lunch breakfast afalaurrean: bazkalaurrean: gosalaurrean: afalaurrean: before supper before lunch before breakfast before the doorway
+before supper before lunch before breakfast before the doorway

-Also part of the phonology of compounds is a minor rule: the Minor Apocope rule, which turns a final vowel of a two-syllable first member into -a, except for a high vowel (i or u), which drops altogether.
+Also part of the phonology of compounds is a minor rule: Minor Apocope, which turns a final vowel of a two-syllable first member into -a, except for a high vowel (i or n), which drops altogether.
 Application of this minor rule in front of a location noun is quite rare and lends the text an archaic flavor.
-Thus, a stylistically marked betaurrean 'before the eyes' can be employed instead of the unmarked begin aurrean.
+Thus, a stylistically marked betaurrean "before the eyes" can be employed instead of the unmarked begi aurrean.

-A note on spelling: Location nouns are written separately from the preceding noun even in compounds, except when a consonantal change has taken place: itsas aurrean 'in front of the sea', but afalaurrean 'before supper'.
+A note on spelling: Location nouns are written separately from the preceding noun even in compounds, except when a consonantal change has taken place: itsas aurrean "in front of the sea", but afalaurrean "before supper".